petchxx/getclockin/README.md

 ## 🚀 Features

 ### User (Employee)
-- ⏲️ **Clock In/Out**: Log work hours with a simple clock-in and clock-out system.
+- ⏲️ **Clock In/Out**: Log work hours, note and location with a simple clock-in and clock-out system.
 - 📊 **Work History**: View detailed history of logged hours and work sessions.
 - 📝 **Request Leave or OT**: Submit requests for leave or overtime work.
 - 🔔 **Notifications**: Receive notifications for clock-ins via line notify.